 Asbestos Roof Cleaning

-1. Leave it Alone: The safest solution for an undamaged, trouble-free asbestos roof is normally to leave it well alone.
-Remember, though, to keep an eye on it for signs of damage or deterioration.
+- Leave it Undisturbed: The safest solution for an undamaged, trouble-free asbestos roof is normally to leave it alone.
+Remember, though, to keep a watchful eye on it for signs of damage or deterioration.

-4. Roof Replacement: For a roof with severe damage, or if you're planning major refurbishments anyway, complete replacement may be the most practical solution.
-Replacing an asbestos roof is not a DIY project!
-This complex job requires a certified asbestos removal contractor.
+- Roof Replacement: For a roof with severe damage, or if you're planning significant refurbishments anyway, complete replacement may be the most practical solution.
+The expertise of a registered asbestos removal specialist will be needed for the complex task of replacing an asbestos roof.

-5. Vegetation Control: Moss, algae, lichen, and other organic intruders trapping moisture could possibly accelerate the deterioration of an asbestos roof.
-Using processes that minimise the chance of disturbing asbestos fibres, a competent specialist can safely remove this growth.
+- Vegetation Control: Algae, lichen, moss, and other organic invaders trapping moisture could potentially accelerate the deterioration of asbestos.
+Employing processes that minimise the chance of disturbing the harmful fibres, a trained professional can safely remove this growth.

 Roof Cleaning Tips